anyoneminion/reactions/readme.md

 Eden's Verse 5-8 (reactions are only for DPS optimization, not for tanking) - SallyGNB only

-# read me

-Each fight contains "read me" reactions on the very first mechanic on the timeline.
-Make sure to read them for more information.

 # FAQ

 **Q: "Something isn't working"**

 A: First of all, make sure you're using the most up to date version of my reactions